viniceosm/vinidex/README.md

 > IndexedDB is a low-level API for client-side storage of significant amounts of structured data, including files/blobs.

+## Nomenclatures of IndexedDB

+### Object store

+The mechanism by which data is stored in the database.

+## Examples

 [1 example code](test-async.js)

+## Class Methods

 ## schema(objectStores)

+This method creates object stores when database is upgraded, you need create object store before put value in.

+Call this method before opens database.

 ```javascript
 // Array de objectStore para onupgradeneeded